Is marine transportation a good career path?

 Standards of Training, Certification, and Watchkeeping

-The standards of training, certification, and watchkeeping (STWC) is an endorsement that is required for water transportation workers that work on the open seas.
+The standards of training, certification, and watchkeeping (STWC) are an endorsement that is required for water transportation workers that work on the open seas.
 This endorsement requires training on first aid, lifeboat safety procedures, as well as other topics and is provided by the U.S. Coast guard.

 Merchant Mariner Credential